SeedGNN: Graph Neural Networks for Supervised Seeded Graph Matching: Studying the Inner-working of SeedGNN

 \section{Studying the Inner-working of SeedGNN}

 In this section, we further investigate how the performance of SeedGNN varies as we change its inner working.
 First, to verify the effectiveness of our design choices for our SeedGNN method, we compare the performance of different architectural designs.
 Then, we investigate which sets of samples need to be included in our training set to obtain an effective trained model.
 Finally, we study the matching process of SeedGNN for different types of graphs.
-The results demonstrate that SeedGNN not only adaptively chooses the appropriate features for different graphs but also learns effective ways to use witness information.
+The results suggest that SeedGNN could potentially choose the appropriate features for different graphs based on the confidence levels of new seeds.